giordanoDaloisio/lm-compression-evaluation/Text-Code/NL-code-search/README.md

-M# CodeXGLUE -- Code Search (AdvTest)
+# Code Search

 ## Task Definition

 Given a natural language, the task is to search source code that matches the natural language.
 To test the generalization ability of a model, function names and variables in test sets are replaced by special tokens.

 ## Dataset